yizha1/image-integrity/README.md

 ## Hands-on

 1. Set up environment
-2. Create a container image
+2. Build your container image
-3. Choose your KMS
+3. Choose your Key Management System (KMS)
 4. Sign a container image
 5. Publish your container image and sigantures to production
 6. Verify your container image during deployment